azerion/bluestack-sdk-android/MadvertiseLocation.md

  - Android Studio to manage your project.
  - Android 4.4 (API 19) or above
  - For apps that support Android X, use 3.x version or above.
-If not yet, use 2.x version.

 ## Set up the SDK